lisette-solis/markov_assignment/README.md

-# markov
-Coding assignment completed for a class.
-Code cannot be published publicly but can be shared upon request.
+This is the description of a coding assignment that I completed for a class.
+The code cannot be published publicly but I can share it upon request.

 # CAPP 30122 - Programming Assignment #1 - Markovian Candidate